 D. Visitors are limited to 6 PM to 8 PM on the inpatient Psychiatry Unit at BMH.

-E. The MLH maternity departments support 24 hour/7 day a week visitation.
-In order to provide a safe environment the visitor guidelines include: In labor and delivery only two support people may be at the bedside.
+E. In order to provide a safe environment the visitor guidelines include: In labor and delivery only two support people may be at the bedside.
 Children visiting the unit must be at least one year of age or over and need to be current with their chicken pox vaccine.
 One partner or family member age 16 years or older may stay overnight.
 Any visitors who are sick or not feeling well (cold, flu, fever, etc), including siblings, should not visit.
 Healthcare providers may modify visitation in order to support a healthy environment.

 F. Parents of the NICU infant will receive, and acknowledge by signature, the Neonatal Intensive Care Unit, Visitation Information Sheet.
 This is a visitation guideline for parents, grandparents, and visitors.